 Do Instead: 90s Harley Quinn Style or Other Badass Females

 There are two directions we think you can go in!
 Try a look inspired by the 90s cartoon iteration of Harley Quinn if you’d like something sexy.
 If it’s the punk aspects that appeal to you about the character, we think Tank Girl is a great choice who happens to have a badass feminist story.

 Tired: Sexy and Boring

-Don’t get me wrong, Halloween is a great opportunity to turn up the heat and rock something steamy.
+Don’t get me wrong, Halloween is an excellent opportunity to turn up the heat and rock something steamy.
 Please, go ahead and show as much skin as you like!
-The issue is that a lot of sexy costumes are boring and overdone, which kills some of the allure.
+The issue is that many sexy costumes are boring and overdone, which kills some of the allure.

 Do Instead: Sexy and Innovative